 Is there anything you don’t like about your hometown?
 What is it?

 I love Tokyo to bits.
 Visa permitting, I’d move here forever and ever, no question about it.
 But like every place on this planet, there are some things I don’t love about Tokyo.
 I think some Japanese are still a bit xenophobic and you can see this even in the most casual circumstances like in the subway.
 There are some other social issues as well, but the good news is that most tourists won’t ever have to worry about these things during a short visit to Japan.

 What are your favorite things to do in Tokyo?

 Hm, there are so many crazy things to do in Tokyo, but I’ll keep it simple.
 When in Tokyo, you’ve got to shop till you drop.
 Sure, my bank account doesn’t always agree with me, but shopping in Tokyo is my favourite thing.
 I love the customer service, I love how attentive the staff is and I finally love that I can find my size.
 I can never find well-tailored clothes in Europe, especially not in the UK.
 So in Tokyo, I can finally feel like I belong.

 I also love discovering new areas, new bars and I adore eating Japanese food.
 You haven’t lived until you tried freshly made ramen.

 What is the best way to get around Tokyo?
 Is it easy to reach nearby cities?

-Japan has the world’s best infrastructure.
+Japan has the world’s best infrastructure, which is great for those who are backpacking Japan.
 The subway is the best, cheapest and most convenient way to get around Tokyo.
 Any Shinkansen will take you to any city (even to a different island like Hokkaido if you wish).
 The local trains are always on time, clean and reliable.

 How travel-friendly is the city?